WV-no7/Simple-Face-detection/README.md

 Just download this repo, extract and run face_detection.py

 Note: Make sure opencv2 is installed.

+Windows:

 You can use < pip install opencv2 > in your terminal.

+For Ubuntu :

+sudo apt-get install python-opencv

+If Using Anaconda :
+Open Anaconda terminal and type

+conda install -c menpo opencv